-The Slough Fort Preservation Trust would like to extend gratiude to the Heritage Lottery Fund for a grant of £6,000.
-This money has been put towards a number of projects, in particular the restoration of the 12-Pounder Quick Firing gun.
-These funds have also allowed us to get the gun to its final position, and to create education notice boards to tell the history of the weaponry at Slough Fort.
+The Slough Fort Preservation Trust would like to extend their gratitude to the Heritage Lottery Fund for a grant of £6,000.
+This money has been put towards research costs, interpretation panels, posters and leaflets

 The Workshop was funded by an initiative run by the Medway Clinical Commissioning Group, and is designed to encourage residents to get involved in their local community.
 The aim of the initiative is the help residents lead happier, healthier lives through improved participation in community groups and activities.

 The Slough Fort Preservation Trust is extremely grateful to the Kent Community Foundation for the provision of a grant towards the expansion of our Slough Fort Ochard.

 With the funding kindly provided by the KCF, the Orchard has almost tripled in size since Summer 2020!
 This simply would not have been possible without their funding.

 Under the heading of Kent Community Foundation we have also received the following grants

 Emergency Fund, £1200 Insurance and website costs

 Orchard Fund, £2289 Publicity, Trees, Fencing, Tools, overheads, event expenses and volunteer expanses.